 For bands on a budget, you’ll need to include laundromat costs into the band’s tour expenses, but it doesn’t have to break the bank if you do your research.

-According to Laundry Solutions, the average cost of washing a load of laundry hovers right around $2, and the cost of a single dry-cycle is typically the same.
-If you remember to bring your own detergent, that’s only $4 per load.
+According to Laundry Solutions, the average cost of washing a laundry load hovers around $2, and the cost of a single dry-cycle is typically the same.
+If you remember to bring detergent, that’s only $4 per load.

-Depending on how much laundry your band needs to do, and how much you’re willing to cram into a single machine, you should be able to get away with doing everyone in the band’s laundry for less than $15.
+Depending on how much laundry your band needs to do and how much you’re willing to cram into a single machine, you should get away with doing everyone in the band’s laundry for less than $15.

-Most laundromats will also have a TV, outlets for charging phones or laptops, a few vending machines, some picknick tables, some even have WiFi.
+Most laundromats will also have a TV, outlets for charging phones or laptops, a few vending machines, some picnic tables, and some even have WiFi.

-While the laundry is going, kill two birds and get something to eat or check-in with the promoter in the next city.
+While the laundry goes, kill two birds — get something to eat, or check in with the promoter in the next city.

 2. Use The Hotel Laundry Room

-If your band is lucky enough to stay in hotels, there might be a laundry room where the band can wash one or two quick loads of laundry before calling it a night.
+If your band is lucky enough to stay in hotels, there might be a laundry room where you can wash one or two quick loads of laundry before calling it a night.

 Although hotel laundry rooms are notorious for being unreliable, the good ones are an efficient place to wash some clothes, especially for touring bands.